21Horza/bookstore/README.md

-Bookstore.
+Bookpage
 Available at https://bookstore21app.herokuapp.com/
 =============================================

-The bookstore is designed to publish favourite books and share with others.
+The bookpage is designed to publish favourite books and share with others.
 The project was built as a collab practice with NEARworld (https://github.com/NEARworld)

 ==============================================